kaweezle/kaweezle/README.md

 ## Getting Started

-Kaweezle is better installed either with [Scoop](https://scoop.sh/) or [Chocolatey](https://chocolatey.org/).
-The following assumes you are using scoop.
+Kaweezle is better installed with [Scoop](https://scoop.sh/).
+The following assumes you are using it.

 ### Prerequisites